Arinerron/heaptrace/README.md

   -G <path>, --gdb-path <path>
 	 Tells heaptrace to use the path to gdb specified in `path` instead of /usr/bin/gdb (default).

-  -p <pid>, --attach <pid>, --pid <pid>
-	 Tells heaptrace to attach to the specified pid instead of running the binary from the `target` argument.
-Note that if you specify this argument you do not have to specify `target`.

   -o <file>, --output=<file>